sampreet-chawla/sampreet-chawla.github.io/README.md

 - Projects - My selective favorite projects.
 - Contact - To reach me.

+### Upcoming

+- Blogs for the Projects
+- Testimonials

-## Technologies Used to build this site
+### Technologies used to build this site

 HTML5, CSS3, Javascript, Bootstrap for Navbar, Ajax for Google Sheets API integration

-## Refactored Site -
+### Refactored Site -

-It is a refactored code from the project, I had developed as part of GA's Unit 1 Project Portfolio..
+It is a refactored code from the project, I had developed as part of GA's Unit 1 Project Portfolio.
 It included extra Bootstrap's Project Carousel.
 [Repo link to my Unit 1 Project Portfolio](https://github.com/sampreet-chawla/portfolio-GA-project1)